COURSE PRICE: $24.00

 This course is appropriate for EMTs, paramedics, and first responders.

-Course Availability: Expires August 3, 2015.
+Course Availability: Expires May 2, 2016.
 You must score 70% or better on the test and complete the course evaluation to earn a certificate of completion for this CE activity.
-Wild Iris Medical Education, Inc. provides educational activities that are free from bias.
+Wild Iris Medical Education, Inc., provides educational activities that are free from bias.
 The information provided in this course is to be used for educational purposes only.
-It is not intended as a substitute for professional health care.
+It is not intended as a substitute for professional healthcare.
 Medical Disclaimer Legal Disclaimer Disclosures

 Copyright © 2012 Wild Iris Medical Education, Inc. All Rights Reserved.